Tech-at-DU/ACS-2330-Responsive-Web-Design/class-6.md

 ## Challenge: Accessibility Review!

-Review and evaluate the accessibility of a website of your choice.
-This can be any site you like, a site you use everyday is preferable, buy soap and fuzzy slippers on Amazon, check out cat pictures on reddit, order Airpods Max on the Apple store.
+Review and evaluate the accessibility of your responsive website.

 - Browse the site with the keyboard and screen reader
 - Run an accessiblity review using the tools above

-Repeat the process with your SFPOPOS site.
+Using Lighthouse and WAVE improve your site trying to solve all of the accessibility recommendations, and get the highest scores possible.

 - Browser the website **with your keyboard** and a screen reader.
 This is a tedious and annoying process.
 Do not give up or skip this out of frustration.
 Sympathize with the segment of the population that does this everyday.
 - While using the screent identify the areas that can be improved.
 Look at: